wenbinyugroup/ivabs/docs/source/ivabs/install.rst

 Windows installer
 -----------------

-  1. Select your installation path.
-I will use ``ivabs-folder`` to denote the installation path;
+  1. Select the installation path of your own choice.

   2. Dakota is optional.
-But if you need Dakota(v6.8), you need to make sure Dakota binary and Dakota python library are available in the path.
-Examples and help files are also optional;
+But if you need Dakota, you need to make sure Dakota binary and Dakota python library are available in the path.

+  3. Examples and help files are also optional;

-  3. Environment variables of **PATH** and **PYTHONPATH** can be updated automatically; this is necessary if you want to use iVABS toolset from any command prompt.
+  4. Environment variables of **PATH** and **PYTHONPATH** can be updated automatically; this is necessary if you want to use iVABS toolset from any command prompt.

-  4. A shortcut can be created in the Start Menu and Desktop, which provides the iVABS toolset.
+  5. A shortcut can be created in the Start Menu and Desktop, which provides a quick link to the iVABS toolset.

-  5. Python3 is needed.
+  6. Python3 is needed.
 Necessary Python package include: ``numpy, matplotlib``.

 Windows portable archives
 -------------------------

-  1. Extract the files to arbitray folder.
-I will use ``ivabs-folder`` to denote the installation path;
+  1. Extract the archive to a folder of your own choice.

-  2. Use the embeded ``env.cmd`` to set up environment variables.

-  3. OR you can set up environment variables manually according to ``env.cmd``.
+  2. Use the embeded ``env.cmd`` to automatically set up environment variables, or set up environment variables manually according to ``env.cmd``.

 Linux installer
 ---------------

-  1. Excute the installer ``bash installer.sh``;
+  1. Excute the installer ``bash installer.sh``.

   2. Select your installation path. ``ivabs-folder`` will be used to reference the path.